celestiaorg/celestia-node/docs/adr/adr-009-public-api.md

 - We're organically moving towards the direction of modularized libraries.
 That is, our `share`, `header` and `state` packages are getting shaped as independent modules which now lack their own API definition.
 - Consistency.
-Semantically, modules are closer to what high level Celestia project goals and slogans.
+Semantically, modules are closer to what Celestia's overarching project goals and slogans.
 - Disassociate centralization.
 Services have always been associated with centralized infrastructure with older monolithic services and newer distributed